Harry Enfield & Chums: "You Don't Want to Do It Like That"

 An infuriating know-it-all father who advised various people with both household tasks and diverse jobs, such as a football pundit.
 This was Enfield's take on the traditional "mother-in-law" stereotype.
 His catchphrase, on encountering someone, or entering a room is "Only me!"
 When his interfering goes wrong, he tends to blame everyone but himself, using the catchphrase "Now I do not believe you wanted to do that, did you?"

 Harry Enfield's Television Programme Series 2

 The following characters and recurring sketches appear for the first time in series 2 of Harry Enfield's Television Programme.

 Leslie Norris

-A chronically absent-minded pub landlord who is easily confused, never manages to serve a drink and frequently mixes up his anecdotes, customer orders, money ("Now, you gave me a tenner"), the names of even his regular customers (one of whom was played regularly by Martin Clunes) and even his own marital status (Les: "Maureen!
-Can you come and help me at the bar please, my love?"
-Regular: "You're not married, Les").
-The character is often mistaken for Tim Nice-But-Dim due to their similarities.
-The pub set looks remarkably similar to the pub in Men Behaving Badly, in which the landlord was also called Les.
+A chronically absent-minded pub landlord (Enfield) who is easily confused and has an incredibly short memory, frequently mixing up his anecdotes, customers' orders, and forgetting things that happened just moments before.

+English for Aliens

+A sketch presented in the style of edutainment programming, in which an unseen narrator attempts to teach three excitable and childlike aliens (dressed in human attire) various English words and phrases but grows frustrated as they arbitrarily repeat certain words and are constantly distracted by irrelevancies.

+Rugby Fans

+Three boisterous, drunken, public-schooled rugby enthusiasts (Enfield, Clunes, and Gillett) who loudly break out into nonsensical and vulgar drinking songs at every opportunity, and generally torment those around them.